User research: Causal research

 Causal research typically answers why something is happening.
 Once the solution is up and running, one can observe how people are using it in real time and understand why it is or isn't used the way the solution was envisioned.
 One of the common methods used in this phase is A/B testing.

 Tools and methods

 The user research process follows a traditional iterative design approach that is common to user-centered design and design thinking.
 User research can be applied anywhere in the design cycle.
 Typically software projects start conducting user research at the requirement gathering stage to involve users right from the start of the projects.
-There are various design models that can be used in an organization, they includeA wide range of research methods are used in the field of user research.
+There are various design models that can be used in an organization, they include a wide range of research methods are used in the field of user research.
 The Nielsen Norman group has provided a framework to better understand when to use which method, it is helpful to view them along a 3-dimensional framework with the following axes: